How to Price Art Commissions: Your Art Pricing Guide

 Pricing Your Art in Square Inches

-The idea is simple, you set ‘X’ pounds or dollars per square inch and price accordingly.
+The idea is simple, you set ‘X’ dollars or pounds per square inch and price accordingly.
 All you do is times the width by the height and voila!
 It makes sense right?
-Well in a way, it’s true that people will pay by size.
+Well in a way.
+It’s certainly true that people will pay by size.

 Unfortunately, you still have to figure the set dollar amount per inch, and that’s totally arbitrary.
 Two artists with different styles and techniques will set different rates.
 We are all unique.